 What’s more, the depth of field is so narrow you want to have complete control over the sharpest area of the image.

 If you’re not manually selecting your focus point, it’s very difficult to control what the lens locks focus on.

 Ever taken a shot like this?
-It can be very difficult to focus on those narrow blades of grass or similarly shaped objects.
+It can be very difficult to focus on fine blades of grass or similarly delicate objects.

 Not just because they’re small either, the sheer volume makes it tricky for the AF system to settle somewhere and lock.

 This is, once again, another scenario when manual focus is faster than auto focus.

 Related: Master your AF Focus Points